yabwe/medium-editor/README.md

 * __firstHeader__: HTML tag to be used as first header.
 Default: `h3`
 * __secondHeader__: HTML tag to be used as second header.
 Default: `h4`
 * __spellcheck__: Enable/disable native contentEditable automatic spellcheck.
 Default: `true`
-* __standardizeSelectionStart__: Standardizes how the beginning of a range is decided between browsers whenever the selected text is analyzed for updating toolbar buttons status.
-Default: `false`
 * __targetBlank__: enables/disables target="\_blank" for anchor tags.
 Default: `false`

 ### Toolbar options